minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 2.multi AZ don't has to changed multiple string
 3.AWS region level vs AZ level

-cost effective solution
+---

 The company use RDS MySQL 5.6 that plan to process analyzing workload What's the most cost effective solution ?

-- Create a
+- Create a Read only Replicas other AZ, execute analyzing workload from database replicas